Monday, December 30, 2024

-We weighted anchor at 6am in the dark and motored out into the North Atlantic and then motor sailed for almost 8 hours in closed haul occasionally heading upwind to get a better sail shape.
+We weighed anchor at 6 AM in the dark and motored out into the North Atlantic, then motor-sailed for almost 8 hours in close-hauled conditions, occasionally heading upwind to improve our sail shape.

 Chiheb did not seem to understand my tactic, complaining we were off track.
 But we were making good headway.